GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 Note: The product SKUs are defined by you, when [creating your products and subscriptions on the Play Store interface][14].
-The Digital Goods API doesn’t have methods to query SKUs, but the Play Store does provide [an API that can be used to query SKUs from a backend][20].
+The Digital Goods API doesn't have methods to query SKUs, but the Play Store does provide [an API that can be used to query SKUs from a backend][20].

 ## Build the purchase flow